sanni/cartreader/README.md

 This project represents a community-driven effort to provide an easy to build and easy to modify cartridge dumper.
 Happy making. 🔧🔨😊

-For any questions or issues please also visit the accompanying thread in the [Arduino Forum](http://forum.arduino.cc/index.php?topic=158974.9001).
+For any questions you can use the [Discussions](https://github.com/sanni/cartreader/discussions) and/or [Issues](https://github.com/sanni/cartreader/issues) section here on Github or visit the accompanying thread in the [Arduino Forum](http://forum.arduino.cc/index.php?topic=158974.9001).
 And be sure to check the guides in the [Wiki](https://github.com/sanni/cartreader/wiki) too.

 ![image](https://dl.dropboxusercontent.com/s/70zaxs9lyyuxvqe/IMG_0799.jpg?dl=1)